craigthings/alpha-jpeg/README.md

 Alpha JPEG is currently made up of two parts.

-1. Photoshop Action that converts a PNG into an "Alpha JPEG".
+1. A **Photoshop Action** that converts a PNG into an "Alpha JPEG".
 This is a JPEG that contains both the visible pixels and transparent pixels.
-2. A javascript library for loading the Alpha JPEG image.
+2. A **JavaScript library** for loading the Alpha JPEG image.
 The javascript contains a loader that loads the Alpha JPEG and converts it into a transparent image in the DOM.

+# Setup

+There are 2 ways to use Alpha JPEG:

+**Script Tag**

+Load it directly with a script tag.
+Download the compiled and minified library from:

+	/build/alpha-jpeg.min.js

+Upload it anywhere you like and include it with a script tag:

+	<script src="alpha-jpeg.min.js"></script>

+**Common JS Module**

+Download the commonjs module located from:

+	/src/utils/AlphaJPEG.js

+Save it anywhere you like in your development environment, and include it like normal:

+	var AlphaJPEG = require('./utils/AlphaJPEG');

 # Usage